 A child of the ’90s, Emily Fiffer supplemented her mother’s healthy, home-cooked meals with fat-free cheese and Snackwell’s.
 After ending a tumultuous relationship with butter spray in her 20s, she knew things had to change.
 She became a pescatarian, took an extreme interest in making vegetables for dinner feel like enough, and avoided anything processed or refined.

 In addition to writing about food and travel for various publications, and consulting on restaurant projects, she spent seven-plus years as a senior editor at DailyCandy (a lifestyle website dedicated to seeking out innovators in food, design and culture), keeping her finger on the pulse of the cultural and culinary landscape on an international scale.
-Soon, cooking food > writing about food, and she wormed her way into apprenticeships in London at Yotam Ottolenghi’s Nopi and Sam & Sam Clark’s Moro.
+Soon, cooking food > writing about food, and she talked her way into apprenticeships in London at Yotam Ottolenghi’s Nopi and Sam & Sam Clark’s Moro.
 From there, her love for healthful, vegetable-centric cooking got semi-out of control (in a good way).

 She believes a life without tahini, honeycrisp apples and a collection of beloved cookbooks is a life unlived.